Looking for information on the new 2020 W-4? The IRS issued the 2020 Form W-4 on December 5, 2019.

-Let’s take a look at W-4s this month.
+Let’s look at W-4s this month.
 As we all know, this is the document that employees turn in to an employer to calculate federal and (sometimes) state withholdings.

 Let’s talk about what constitutes a legal and acceptable W-4.
 The form can only contain the employee demographic information, marital status, and the number of exemptions, with an area for additional dollar amount of withholding and a box for exempt.
 Any alteration of this, like set percentage or set dollar amount of withholding, voids the W-4.
-If the employer does not have a valid W-4 for the employee, the employer is required to use either Single 0 or the last valid W-4 they have on file for the employee.
+If the employer does not have a valid W-4 for the employee, the employer is required to use the 2020 Single with no adjustments.
 Also, make sure you are using the correct year W-4 when the employee submits it to the employer.

 Now let’s look at the states.
 The W-4 is a federal document, and several states – but not all – accept the federal W-4.
 Below is a chart of states and what they accept.
 If the state has their own withholding form, then the federal W-4 is not allowed for state calculation of withholdings.
 You’ll notice that Pennsylvania does not have a state W-4-this is because the rate is a set percentage.